 • Repointing internal stone walls.
 COMPLETE

-As the project progresses, a few examples of the varied work that will be required are: digging, plastering, bricklaying, carpentry, chopping wood and mixing cement, as well as building a balcony and making a start on landscaping the garden - all creativity welcome.
+As the project progresses, a few examples of the varied projects that will be required are: digging, plastering, bricklaying, carpentry, chopping wood and mixing concrete/mortar, as well as making a start on landscaping the garden - all creativity welcome.

 There is also the opportunity to do some work on the ‘main’ house where we live.
 This house has an enormous (2500sqm) garden with plenty to keep a keen gardener occupied.
-The house has a few outbuildings that could do with a good sort-out.
+The house has a few outbuildings that could do with a good clean and sort.

 Finally, you are more than welcome to take over cooking duties if you would like.